 We are a 15-month Summer/Online program.
-In typical 2-year graduate programs, there are four consecutive semesters of study.
+In typical 2year graduate programs, there are four consecutive semesters of study.
 Our four semesters of study begin with the first semester occurring during the Summer, the second semester during the Fall, third semester during the Spring, and the fourth and final semester during the following Summer.

-Students begin the program mid-May online, then arrive on campus for required face-to-face courses early in June through the end of July.
+Students begin the program mid-May online, then arrive on campus for approximately a month for required face-toface courses during the summer.